Sage (Salvia officinalis L.)

 Disease / Symptom Treatment

-- Alzheimer's Disease: A double-blind and placebo-controlled clinical study reported efficacy of an extract of S. officinalis in patients suffering from mild to moderate Alzheimer’s disease.
-After 4 months of treatment, the extract showed a potential effect on cognitive functions as compared to placebo.
-The extract reduced the incidence of agitation among the patients.
+- Alzheimer's Disease: Salvia officinalis extract showed a potential effect on cognitive functions and reduced the incidence of agitation among Alzheimer's patients.

 - Diabetes: Sage presents an alternative to pharmaceuticals for the treatment of diabetes.